 5 – Hairy Pagan Man Nipples

 Patrick underwent a very intense religious conversion during his time in Ireland.
 He eventually escaped captivity by doing a legger after six years.
 He crossed the entire width of the island, from the west to the east coast, hoping to find passage on a ship.
 He found one, and was almost turned away, but the crew relented at the last minute and let him on board.
 At this point in his narrative, Patrick says that he ‘refused to suck their nipples/breasts’.
 No, really.
-Naturally, this has caused many a raised eyebrow over the years, but is now considered to be reflective of two possibilities.
-A) an inference to a pagan practice/public display of breast suckling to symbolically demonstrate entering into a temporary alliance with, or under the protection of, a superior – or B) one of several possible biblical allusions included to resonate with his Christian literary audience.
-At the risk of disappointing many of you, in all likelihood, its probably the latter.
+Naturally, this has caused many a raised eyebrow over the years, and was traditionally considered to be reflective of two possibilities: A) an inference to a pagan practice/public display of breast suckling to symbolically demonstrate entering into a temporary alliance with, or under the protection of, a superior – or B) one of many textual biblical allusions included to resonate with his intended Christian literary audience.
+At the risk of disappointing many of you – it is in fact the latter.
 Still though.
 Can ye imagine?
 Pasty Irish hairy pagan man nipples?
 Bleedin’ manky.*

 6 – Loose Canon/Rogue Bishop